What is Jnana Yoga?

 - Contentment, Peace & Bliss

-Jnana Yoga Purpose
+Jnana Yoga Purpose in Hinduism

 Not only Jnana Yoga, the ultimate objective of all the 3 paths is one’s liberation.
 For those who are able to grasp and imbibe this concept, this works wonders.
 If you’re bogged down by depression, diseases, relationship issues, work-pressure, or any other problems in life, you just need to realize this- all these issues are only affecting your body and mind.
 Your self is distinct from both.
 You are pure consciousness, which is already whole and free.